tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

  |          |       |
 Engineer  Genetor   Manager

-Till here it is fine, you think like it is a perfect 'is-a' relationship like persion is a employee. employee is a engineer/genetor/manager.
+Till here it is fine, you think like it is a perfect 'is-a' relationship like person is a employee. employee is a engineer/genetor/manager.
 Now in future, there comes a requirement of Employee is a Engineer+Manager.
-So, to support this hierarchy, you need to created a child class EngManager and copy both Engineer's and Manager's behaviour to it.
+So, to support this hierarchy, you need to create a child class EngManager and copy both Engineer's and Manager's behaviour to it.
 Whenever there is a possibility of this kind of special case, you convert is-a(inheritance) to has-a(composition)

 Person     has-a              Role